*Magnify*

 Agnes grinned, her apple cheeks dimpling prettily.
 "Oh, I am so glad you came, Patience.
 Here, and I despaired at ever getting you out of that room.
 Now, you know you must dance.
 Every eye in town is on you!"

 Roger was the first.
 His teeth were poor, but he was a skilled dancer, with a passable charm.
 Patience, smiling demurely, let him hope, only to launch herself into a waltz with Thaddeus.
-Then, after asking for a breath to walk, let George intervene, and send her into a twirl.
+Then, after asking for a breath to walk, she let George intervene and send her into a twirl.
 Laughing, she passed from dancer to dancer, each taller and more handsome than the last.
 She let the warm night carry her away into a river of music and the press of masculine bodies wanting to approach her, as hours fled like minutes of laughter and wine.
 Dorian was the last: dark-haired and charming, as rich as his eyes were warm.
 The most eligible bachelor in town, Patience had loved him afar for years before finally giving up on him - and now, he was here, his face alight and his sweet breath on her cheek.
-After a year's desert, she was alive again, and in the sway of the night: she longed for nothing more than to sink into his arms.
+After a year's desert, she was alive again, and under the charm of the night: she longed for nothing more than to sink into his arms.

 Then, suddenly, there was a milky shadow dancing between them, a ghostly figure with an impossible face: one she knew like her own hand.
 William.